xipki/xipki/README.md

   - Embedded client to send OCSP request

 - Key Tool (for both PKCS#12 and PKCS#11 tokens)
-  - Generating keypairs and self-signed certificates of RSA, EC and DSA in token
+  - Generating keypairs of RSA, EC and DSA in token
   - Deleting keypairs and certificates from token
   - Updating certificates in token
   - Generating PKCS#10 request